 For longer trips, there a several Chinese National Holidays each year- ranging from one day to one week in length.
-This means that people with have plentiful time to travel to various locations across the country.
+This means that people with jobs teaching English have plentiful time to travel to various locations across the country.
 The most popular places to visit in China are Beijing, Shanghai, Chengdu, Guilin and Xian.
 However, as a teacher working in China you’ll regularly meet new people who will tell you about various hidden gems across China, giving you the chance to visit the more ‘non-touristy’ areas in the country.

 During your time teaching in China you can use your longer vacations, such as Chinese New Year and summer vacation, to travel to other Asian countries.
 This means that the money you earn from teaching in China could allow you to sunbathe in the Philippines, attend a full moon party in Thailand, or go elephant trekking in Cambodia.

-During my time in China, I have met several people who have told me has funded their travels around not only Asia, but the rest of the world.
+During my time in China, I have met several people who have told me how teaching English has funded their travels around not only Asia, but the rest of the world.
 One girl told to me how she used the money she saved from teaching English for one year to go travelling around South America for several months, another explained how teaching English in China has allowed her to save money to visit Europe.

 Even if you do not travel far, China is such a diverse country that there is unlimited exploring and cultural activities to do in each city.
 In many countries, a person’s daily life can become extremely monotonous.
 This is not the case in China.
 Every day you will see something different, or learn something new about Chinese culture.